 Inference with Imperfect Randomization: The Case of the Perry Preschool Program

-(Christian Dippel, Robert Gold, and Stephan Heblich)
+(with Christian Dippel, Robert Gold, and Stephan Heblich), The Economic Journal, 2021.

 The Effects of Two Influential Early Childhood Interventions on Health and Healthy Behaviour